python-discord/summer-code-jam-2020/festive-ferrets/README.md

 What would you have created in this situation?
 A buggy message board and an unfinished game of tictactoe? **Exactly**!

+Visit the live version of our site [here](code-jam-2020.jannisk.de).

 ## Motivation